Seed Treatments

 Seed Treatment A: No Treatment Necessary

-A few native seed species such as Yarrow and Black-eyed Susan do not require any special treatment before sowing.
+A few native seed species such as Yarrow and Wild Columbine do not require any special treatment before sowing.
 Plant seed in spring either directly in the ground or sow in pots for transplanting later.

 Grasses require 90 days of cold dry stratification before sowing.
-We store our grass seed under these conditions and is ready for sowing.
+We store our grass seed under these conditions and our seed is ready for sowing.

 Seed Treatment L: Needs Light to Germinate